Did you know?

 Bald eagles are proven indicators of a healthy environment.
 Their presence in the environment, tells us that the environment is clean and healthy.
 However, bald eagles as well as other raptors are still being impacted by chemicals and heavy metals in their environment.
 Continued monitoring during the nesting season helps to determine reproductive success and alerts us to any problems that may occur.

 In 2007, the bald eagle was removed from the federal endangered species list.
-But here in New Jersey, it is still considered an endangered species, providing it with the most protection.
-Today, there are almost 70 active bald eagle nests in New Jersey.
+But here in New Jersey, the breeding population still has endangered species status, providing eagles the most protection.
+In 2017 there were 153 active bald eagle nests in New Jersey.
 Recovery efforts - implemented in the early 1980s - are now bearing fruit, as New Jersey’s eagle population rebounds from the edge of extinction.